johnshew/bot-framework-on-azure-functions/readme.md

-> Simple Example of Bot Framework on Azure Functions
+# Simple Example of Bot Framework on Azure Functions

-Setup...
-TBD
+> npm install
+>